NVIDIA/TransformerEngine/docs/installation.rst

   pip install git+https://github.com/NVIDIA/TransformerEngine.git@stable

 This will automatically detect any installed deep learning frameworks and build support for them.
-To explicitly specify which frameworks to support, set `NVTE_FRAMEWORK` in the environment.
+Set `NVTE_FRAMEWORK` in the environment (as a comma-separated list) to explicitly specify which frameworks to support.

 Installation (development build)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^